Metformin (MET) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metformin Historical Price

-According to the latest data gathered on Metformin live price page, the current price of Metformin is 0.00008282USD.
-The circulating supply of Metformin(MET) is 999.88M MET , giving it a market capitalization of $82.40K.
+According to the latest data gathered on Metformin live price page, the current price of Metformin is 0USD.
+The circulating supply of Metformin(MET) is 999.88M MET , giving it a market capitalization of $62.39K.

 The Metformin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MET based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.